cowbhave/SupplementaryMaterialsForCowLocalizationPaper/README.md

 - Download Matlab or Julia folder with the code files.

-- Download the data folder ´CowBhaveData´ from https://zenodo.org/....
+- Download the data folder `CowBhaveData` from https://zenodo.org/....

 - Set the path of the data forlder to the variable DataFolder in all Main_... files, for example